seperman/deepdiff/docs/delta_doc.rst

     :ref:`delta_serializer_label` is the function to serialize the delta content into a format that can be stored.
 The default is the pickle_dump function that comes with DeepDiff.

 log_errors : Boolean, default=True
-    Whether to log the errors or not.
+    Whether to log the errors or not when applying the delta object.

+raise_errors : Boolean, default=False
+    :ref:`raise_errors_label`
+    Whether to raise errors or not when applying a delta object.

 mutate : Boolean, default=False.
     :ref:`delta_mutate_label` defines whether to mutate the original object when adding the delta to it or not.